The Past Is Patient

 Thank you for helping us carry this story into the world.

-This film is centred around suicide, suicide loss survivors, generational trauma, grief and addiction.
+This film is centred around generational trauma, grief, addiction, and suicide loss.
+Although we do not focus on Jo's suicide (nor do we show it), it is a catalyst to Rick's journey in the film.
 We have made sure to take special care in addressing this delicate subject matter.
-We have followed the AFSP's safe reporting guidelines for fictional narratives, which you can read HERE
+We have followed the AFSP's safe reporting guidelines for fictional narratives, which you can read HERE.

 We are also working with mental health professionals and reaching out to organizations to screen the material during pre and post production.
 If you are a mental health professional or organization and wish to be involved or to simply read our script, please fill out a Contact Form.